 Using the Best Science to Save Lives

 Although progress is being made, the HIV epidemic still devastates countless lives.
-In 2017, 1.8 million new HIV infections were reported, two-thirds of them in sub-Saharan Africa; and worldwide, tuberculosis—a preventable and treatable disease—was responsible for 1.6 million deaths.
+In 2020, 1.5 million new HIV infections were reported, two-thirds of them in sub-Saharan Africa.
+Worldwide, tuberculosis—a preventable and treatable disease—was responsible for 1.5 million deaths.

 We have strong solutions to improve people’s health so they can thrive, and we’re bringing these solutions close to the communities hardest hit by these diseases.